The TEMiC Group

 INPACT (Photo- and Electro-Active Interfaces and Nanomaterials)

-Alumni: Ibrahim Abdellah (PostDoc 2020), ZhenPeng Cui (PostDoc 2018), Marie Le Pivert (PostDoc 2023), Jian Li (PostDoc 2019), Mario Menendez (PostDoc 2019), Cong Wang (PostDoc 2023), Souad Abou Zeid (PhD 2023), Aisara Amanova (PhD 2024), Teseer Bahry (PhD 2019), Mon Brian Gili (PhD 2020), Marija Knezevic (PhD 2023), Thomas Noblet (PhD 2019), Xu Qian (PhD 2024), Vien Duong Quach (PhD 2024), Iyad Sarhid (PhD 2019), Cong Wang (PhD 2022), Xiao Jiao Yuan (PhD 2020).
+Alumni: Dr. Ibrahim Abdellah (PostDoc 2020), Dr. ZhenPeng Cui (PostDoc 2018), Dr. Marie Le Pivert (PostDoc 2023), Dr. Jian Li (PostDoc 2019), Dr. Mario Menendez (PostDoc 2019), Dr. Cong Wang (PostDoc 2023, PhD 2022), Dr. Souad Abou Zeid (PhD 2023), Dr. Aisara Amanova (PhD 2024), Dr. Teseer Bahry (PhD 2019), Dr. Mon Brian Gili (PhD 2020), Dr. Marija Knezevic (PhD 2023), Dr. Thomas Noblet (PhD 2019), Dr. Xu Qian (PhD 2024), Dr. Vien Duong Quach (PhD 2024), Dr. Iyad Sarhid (PhD 2019), Dr. Xiao Jiao Yuan (PhD 2020), Dr. Eunice Lopez (PhD student), Dr. Andrea Mendez (PhD 2024), Dr. Alisha Khan (PhD 2024), Dr. Viet-Dung Duong (PhD 2025), Dr. Masa Johar (PhD 2025), Dr. Pinnan Li (PhD 2025)

 The INPACT team develops new, highly efficient and active photo-electrocatalytic materials under visible light irradiation to utilize solar energy more effectively and provide cost-effective solutions to various environmental issues.
 The team focuses on two key areas: sustainable development and health.
 Research interests include water purification, hydrogen production and storage, as well as fundamental studies and the development of optical sensors and nanoparticles for nanomedicine (diagnostics, radiosensitization, and antibacterial applications).
 These objectives are achieved through the design and use of a new class of photo-electrocatalysts made from nanostructured conducting polymers and materials with optimized plasmonic and excitonic properties.
 The team primarily utilizes stationary radiolysis (the panoramic irradiator) to synthesize these innovative nanostructures, alongside four remarkable technical platforms for their time-resolved and non-time-resolved optical and physicochemical characterization: transient absorption spectroscopy (TAS), time-resolved microwave conductivity (TRMC) for charge carrier dynamics, nonlinear optical spectroscopy via two-color sum-frequency generation (Héméra) for interfaces, and action spectroscopy (ActionSpectra).
 The latter has been developed to enhance the understanding of reaction mechanisms and processes involved in photocatalysis, aiming to determine quantum yields for light conversion.